You've got questions.

 Q: How can I add another licence to the app?

 If you have linked your NRLS account with your FishingBC App account, your official licence will automatically be retrieved in the app.
+(If you don't see your licence as expected, look here for more information.)

 Note that it is illegal to hold more than one active licence at a time.